 The XMI dashboard can be embedded into the operator’s portal using the operator’s own look and feel.
 The APIs are available for deeper integration.

-The GDPR specifies that consent validity will depend on context and requires periodic reviews to verify if the grounds for the consent have changed.
+The GDPR specifies that consent validity depends on context and requires periodic reviews to verify if the grounds for the consent have changed.
 The XMI enforces time limits for the validity of each consent or authorization and automatically requests renewal as needed.
-This applies to parental consent as well, as the GDPR states that parental consent will automatically expire when the child reaches a specific age.
+This applies to parental consent as well, as the GDPR states that parental consent expires automatically when the child reaches a specific age.

 Do you need help or have questions?
-Please:Contact Us
+Please contact us:Contact Us